stitchdata/docs/_saas-integrations/github/github-latest.md

     content: |
       1. Once you've configured the integration parameters, click **Check and Save**.
 You will be prompted to grant Stitch access to your {{ integration.display_name }} account.
       2. Sign in to {{ integration.display_name }}.
       3. If you want to replicate data from private repositories, click **Request** next to the name of your {{ integration.display_name }} organization, then click **Request approval from owners**.
-The owners of the rpository will then receive an email prompting them to approve opr deny the request.
+The owners of the repository will then receive an email prompting them to approve or deny the request.
       4. Click **Authorize singer-bot**.

       Once the authorization process is completed, you will be redirected to Stitch.
 You will be able to start replicating data from public repositories.
 The extraction from private repositories will fail until the owner has approved the access request.